shubhambasu/Genome_Compression_Detection_Pipeline/README.md

 				         3. 	single_copy_co-ordinates.txt
 				         4. 	all_co-ordinates.txt

-	Location and name of files required in step (ii) must be written in parameter.file [see example] Then only the parameter.file will be required for running his step.
+	Location and name of files required in step (ii) must be written in parameter.file [see Running GCDP] The parameter.file is the only file required for running this step.

 ## Details of input files: